 Canadian real estate investment trusts are subject to risks generally incident to the Canadian real estate, credit, capital and financial markets.
-The global recessionary economic conditions and the global financial liquidity crisis that existed in 2008 and are continuing into 2009, have resulted in persistent interruptions in the credit and capital markets, devaluations of assets directly or indirectly linked to the Canadian real estate finance markets and the concurrent elimination of long and short-term liquidity from the capital markets.
-These conditions have had, and we expect will continue to have, an adverse effect on the REIT as well as the assets the REIT has invested in.
+The global recessionary economic conditions and the global financial liquidity crisis that existed in 2008 and 2009, have resulted in persistent interruptions in the credit and capital markets, devaluations of assets directly or indirectly linked to the Canadian real estate finance markets and the concurrent elimination of long and short-term liquidity from the capital markets.
+These conditions have had, and the REIT expects will continue to have, an adverse effect on the REIT as well as the assets the REIT has invested in.

 Sensitivity to the global economic conditions, and their impact in Canada, may negatively affect the income received from the REIT's real property assets.
 Inherent illiquidity may limit the REIT's ability to vary its portfolio in response to changes in the global, national and/or local economic conditions and may ultimately prevent the REIT from implementing its acquisition and investment strategies.
 Increased vacancy rates and difficulties re-leasing properties, commonly associated with recessionary economic conditions, may occur and may adversely affect the income received from the REIT's real property assets.
-Finally, the extent to which the REIT relies on debt financing and the current difficulty associated with obtaining debt financing increases the likelihood the REIT will either be unable to refinance existing indebtedness or result in the REIT receiving less favourable terms than that of existing financing arrangements.
+All of these conditions could have an adverse effect on the REIT including causing an event of default under any of the REIT's mortgage indebtedness and/or credit facilities.
+Finally, the extent to which the REIT relies on debt or equity financing and the difficulty associated with obtaining such financing increases the likelihood the REIT will be unable to raise equity capital for its ongoing operations or its acquisition and investment strategies, refinance existing indebtedness or result in the REIT receiving less favourable terms than that of existing financing arrangements.